 Upcoming GMS Diversity, Equity & Inclusion Events

-Implicit Bias and Microaggressions: How Our Brains Take Short Cuts
+Event: Implicit Bias & Microaggressions: How our Brain Takes Short Cuts

 Description: Progress in careers requires positive interactions with others- interactions that are shaped both by objective information and subjective processes.
-In this interactive discussion, participants will learn about the neurocognitive processes that underlie implicit bias and microaggressions, as well as and some constructive steps to counteract these both personally and systematically.
+Guest Speakers Dr. Aza Allsop (Harvard Medical School) and Dr. Bruce Birren (Director of Genomic Center for Infectious Diseases at the Broad Instiute) led this interactive discussion, where participants learned about the neurocognitive processes that underlie implicit bias and microagressions, as well as some constructive steps to counteract these both personally and systematically.

 For more information or if you have any questions, please contact Farrah Belizaire at email@example.com.